GRAVITATION

 with the 3 parametric equations which become:

-\(\left(\frac{d\theta}{d\lambda}\right)^2=\left(b_{crit}^2\left(1-\frac{\cos^2i}{\sin^2\theta}\right)+a^2\cos^2\theta\right)\frac{\varepsilon^2}{\Sigma^2 c^2}\)
+\(\left(\frac{d\theta}{d\lambda}\right)^2=\left(b_{crit}^2\left(1-\frac{\cos^2i}{\sin^2\theta}\right)+a^2\cos^2\theta\right)\frac{\varepsilon^2}{\Sigma^2 c^2}\),

-\(\frac{d\varphi}{d\lambda}=\left(2mar_c+\left(\Sigma-2mr_c\right)b_{crit}\frac{\cos ⁡i}{\sin^2⁡\theta}\right)\frac{\varepsilon}{\Delta\Sigma c}\)
+\(\frac{d\varphi}{d\lambda}=\left(2mar_c+\left(\Sigma-2mr_c\right)b_{crit}\frac{\cos ⁡i}{\sin^2⁡\theta}\right)\frac{\varepsilon}{\Delta\Sigma c}\), and

-\(\frac{cdt}{d\lambda}=\left(\left(r_c^2+a^2\right)^2-\Delta a^2 \sin^2\theta-2mar_cb_{crit}\cos ⁡i\right)\frac{\varepsilon}{\Delta\Sigma c}\)
+\(\frac{cdt}{d\lambda}=\left(\left(r_c^2+a^2\right)^2-\Delta a^2 \sin^2\theta-2mar_cb_{crit}\cos ⁡i\right)\frac{\varepsilon}{\Delta\Sigma c}\).

 The value of the critical impact parameter can be calculated using the formula: